 \section{Discussion}

 We analyze the representation space to better understand why LS improves cross-lingual dysarthria detection.
-Specifically, we examine whether S3M representations encode language-dependent structure even for the controlled DDK task, which could interfere with cross-lingual pathology classification.
-We also analyze how LS alters the structure of the representation space.
-A qualitative overview of representations before and after LS (using HuBERT) is shown in \Cref{fig:umap_es-de-cz}.
+Specifically, we examine whether S3M representations encode language-dependent structure even for the controlled DDK task, and how LS alters this structure.
+A qualitative overview using HuBERT is shown in\Cref{fig:umap_es-de-cz}.

-\textbf{Language distances in representation space.} We first examine the geometric structure of the representation space by computing distances between language centroids before applying LS (Figure~\ref{fig:umap_es-de-cz}).
+\textbf{Language distances in representation space.} Before applying LS, Czech and Spanish are closest in S3M space ($L_2=1.47$), whereas German is more distant from both (CZ: $2.56$, ES: $2.49$).
+This larger separation may help explain why German shows smaller gains from LS in the cross-lingual experiments: while a centroid shift compensates for average language offsets, larger distributional differences may require more complex transformations.
 The distances are computed as the Euclidean distance between per-language centroids in the original 1024-dimensional S3M space, \textit{e.g.}, $L_2(\text{CZ}, \text{ES}) = ||\mu_{\text{CZ}} - \mu_{\text{ES}}||$.

-Czech and Spanish are the closest in S3M space ($L_2=1.47$), whereas German is more distant from both (CZ: $2.56$, ES: $2.49$).
-This larger separation may also explain why German shows comparatively smaller gains from LS in the cross-lingual experiments.
-While centroid shift compensates for average language offsets, larger distributional differences may require more complex transformations than a simple shift.

 These patterns may partly reflect linguistic differences between the languages~\cite{ramus1999correlates}.
 For example, German is typically classified as stress-timed, whereas Czech and Spanish are more syllable-timed~\cite{nespor201149}, which may influence temporal patterns in DDK production.
 Cross-language evidence suggests that speakers of stress-timed and syllable-timed languages can differ in DDK timing variability~\cite{kim2025cross}, potentially contributing to the observed centroid structure.
-However, because each language in our study is drawn from a different dataset, further analysis would be required to disentangle linguistic effects from corpus-specific factors and draw reliable conclusions.